FedyCCodes/XCTE/README.md

 Here are the main properties and methods of the class `XCTEExtensionController`:
 - `addTemplate`: This adds a template for the extensions to use.
 - `extensions`: This is the property for all the extensions stored in the IDE.
-- `getExtensionById`: This method retreive all the extension data from the IDE.
+- `getExtensionById`: This method receives all the extension data from the IDE.
 - `openFileFrame`: This method allows extensions to modify the source code editor.
 - `addExtension`: This is the method that lets the IDE add an extension.